Annual Spring Fundraising Yard Sale - April 5 - See Events Page for details.

 Please see our Resource Page for contact info.

-DO NOT TURN IN YOUR PETS OR FOUND PETS TO A COUNTY SHELTER
+*DO NOT TURN IN PETS (yours or found) TO A COUNTY SHELTER

 and she was euthanized immediately – no chance to be rescued, much less adopted.